fdiaz1500/map/README.md

     $ cd /path/to/this/directory
     $ ./run-windows.bat

-Run game in web browser:
+Run game in web browser (see cgi-bin/README.md):

     $ cd /path/to/this/directory
     $ python3 cgi-bin/web_http.py